ctu-vras/sensor_filters/README.md

 This package is a collection of nodes and nodelets that service a `filters::FilterChain` for message types from `sensor_msgs` package.
 See https://wiki.ros.org/filters to read more about the `filters` package.

 Attention: The *PCL filters* provided by package [pcl_ros](http://wiki.ros.org/pcl_ros/Tutorials/filters) are not "compatible" with this package.
 They are instances of *PCL filters*, but written as ROS nodelets, not as *ROS filters* implementing the `filters::FilterBase<>` interface required by this package.
 Running pcl_ros filter nodelets does not require any additional setup except a running nodelet manager.
+Package [point_cloud2_filters](https://github.com/torydebra/point_cloud2_filters) contains reimplementation of some of these pcl_ros *PCL filters* as *ROS filters*.

 The task of each node(let) in sensor_filters is very simple: load the filter chain, subscribe `~input` topic, and publish the filtered messages to `~output` topic.